sled-group/compute-guide/whistler/remote-desktop.md

 description: "Remote Desktop."
 permalink: /whistler/remote-desktop
 ---
-# How to get Desktop/GUI access to Whistler remotely
+# Remote Desktop/GUI Access to Whistler

 ## Configure VNC (Only need to do this one time)
 `TigerVNC`, which is a VNC server program, has been installed on Whistler.
 All we need to do is to modify `~/.vnc/xstartup`.